dbullock1086/DNNTutorial/docs/DNNTutorial.md

 ## Optimization

 The following subsections describe how the parameters of the DNN were optimized.
 The numbers are specific to the local cluster at the University of Texas at Arlington, but the procedure should be applicable to other systems.
-The model selected for study was $Z \rightarrow \ell\ell$.
+The model selected for study was $Z \rightarrow \ell\ell$, and another optimization study (not shown) was performed for the $bb\ell\ell + E_\mathrm{T}^{miss}$ topology.

 ### Width